pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 As we saw in :doc:`Part 3 </topics/tutorial/part1>`, we can use the library's :class:`~eventsourcing.application.Application` class to define event-sourced applications.
-In this part, we will create a second event-driven application which pulls and processes event notifications from the notification log of the ``DogSchool`` application.
+In this part, we will create two applications: the ``DogSchool`` application that we discussed in Part 3, and a second application which can pull and process the domain events of the ``DogSchool`` application from its notification log.

 First, let's define the ``DogSchool`` application and the ``Dog`` aggregate.